 When the peal of thunder and flash of lightening signal another deluge from the heavens, permeable patios and walkways, allow the rain to infiltrate rather than run off.

 “Save the Bay” storm water management laws are increasingly mandating that homeowners retain runoff on their property.
 Washington DC, Maryland and Virginia do not allow contractors working on new construction to tie gutters into the combined storm water/sewer system, anymore.
 We see this as an opportunity for creative garden design rather than as a bureaucratic inconvenience.
 Our sustainable landscape design practices address drainage and run off issues while helping to replenish the ground water table.

 Bio retention practices such as conservation landscapes, bioswales and raingardens mitigate the damaging effects of stormwater run-off.
-The “working parts” of these structures aren’t usually visible on the surface but their underground construction is engineered to allow water to infiltrate rather than runoff.
+The “working parts” of these structures aren’t visible on the surface but their underground construction is engineered to allow water to infiltrate rather than runoff.

-Conservation landscapes have less grass than standard landscapes.
+Conservation landscapes can have less grass than standard landscapes.
 Turf substitutes include native grasses and perennials, as well as ground covers.
 For example, shade loving Pennsylvania Sedge is a grass-like ground cover that needs little to no maintenance.
 Its soft tufts make it a low mow alternative to other turf grass alternatives and it doesn’t require frequent fertilization.

 Wetland buffers and filter strips are sustainable landscape design practices used in shoreline restoration projects.
-They are designed to act as natural soaks for storm water, keeping runoff out of neighboring streams and creeks.
+They are designed to act as natural soaks for storm water, keeping runoff out of adjacent streams and creeks.

 We create beautiful, sustainable landscapes throughout the Washington DC metropolitan area including the Virginia and Maryland suburbs.
 If you’re ready to talk about how to make the most of the outdoor areas of your home, please contact one of our landscape designers.